• Skip to primary navigation

 H. pylori and B12

-In genetically susceptible individuals, H. pylori may trigger an antibody response against intrinsic factor which may then lead to pernicious anemia and B12 deficiency.
+In genetically susceptible individuals, H. pylori may trigger an antibody response against intrinsic factor, potentially leading to pernicious anemia and B12 deficiency.
 It is difficult to determine if a B12 deficiency is definitively caused by H. pylori since there are so many potential causes of B12 deficiency.
 Meaning that if you have a B12 deficiency and test positive for H. pylori, the deficiency may not be caused by the bacteria’s presence.
-Testing for both H. pylori and intrinsic factor antibodies is a good idea if someone has low B12 even when their diet has plenty of B12 sources.
-However, a B12 deficiency may also be caused by low stomach acid and/or bacterial overgrowth such as SIBO.
+Testing for both

 Virulence Factors